earthly/earthly/docs/cloud/satellites/gha-runners.md

 {...,"msg":"starting GitHub Actions job polling loop",...}
 ```

-### 5. Configure your GitHub Actions jobs
+### 4. Configure your GitHub Actions jobs
-In order to make a GitHub Actions job run into the previously configure satellite, you'll need to set a [runs-on](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idruns-on) label as follows:
+In order to make a job run into the satellite, you'll need to set its [runs-on](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idruns-on) label as follows:

 ```
 runs-on: [earthly-satellite#<satellite-name>]